 - Noise impacts are expected to occur throughout construction at Westmead.
-Nearby residential and 'other sensitive' receivers will be impacted throughout the works. - The highest noise impacts are expected to occur during the Box excavation (with hydraulic hammer) scenario (ie WM.16b) which is scheduled to occur in approved hours. - Noise impacts at the Westmead site are predicted to remain clearly audible to moderately intrusive throughout the Project. - Predicted noise levels are above the Highly Noise Affected (HNA) NML of 75 dBA at the nearest receivers during the following scenarios: Establishing site amenities (WM.05), Establishing Water Treatment Plant (WM.06), Establishing concrete slabs or piling platforms (WM.08), Establishing truck wheel wash or rumble grid (WM.13) and Box Excavation (from surface) (WM.16). - LAFmax noise levels have the potential to exceed the sleep disturbance screening level at the nearest residential receivers during OOHW for scenarios General operation of ancillary facility (WM.21) and Gantry Crane Operation (WM.22).
+Nearby residential and 'other sensitive' receivers will be impacted throughout the works. - The highest noise impacts are expected to occur during the 'Installation of Monitoring Equipment' scenario (ie WM.24).
+Where possible this activity will be undertaken during approved hours.
+Some locations may require ROLs for road closures and will therefore be required to occur during OOHW periods. - Noise impacts surrounding the Westmead site are generally predicted to remain between '1-10 dB' and '11-20 dB' above NMLs throughout the Project.
+Higher impacts are expected at the closest receivers where noisy works are required, especially during OOHW periods (eg WM.14, WM.18, WM.20 and WM.24). - Predicted noise levels are above the HNA NML of 75 dBA at the nearest residential receivers during the following scenarios: WM.05, WM.06, WM.08, WM.13, WM.14, WM.16b and WM.24. - LAFmax noise levels have the potential to exceed the sleep disturbance screening level at the nearest residential receivers during OOHW for scenarios WM.18, WM.20, WM.21 and WM.24.
 Best-practice construction management should be implemented to reduce LAFmax noise events as far as practicable, refer Section 8. - The majority of work scenarios will occur during the approved project hours (AH).
-Five work scenarios are anticipated to occur during out-of-hours periods.
-These scenarios are WM17b, WM018, WM.019, WM.021 and WM.022.
+Eleven (11) work scenarios are anticipated to occur during out-of-hours periods.
+These scenarios are WM.14, WM.16a and WM.17a to WM.024.